Tony Iommi: Solo career and collaborations

 In 2000, Iommi released his first proper solo album, titled Iommi.
 The album featured several guest vocalists including Ian Astbury, Skin, Henry Rollins, Serj Tankian, Dave Grohl, Billy Corgan, Phil Anselmo, Peter Steele, and Osbourne.

-In late 2004 Iommi's second solo album was released, entitled The 1996 DEP Sessions.
+In late 2004 Iommi's second solo album was released, titled The 1996 DEP Sessions.
 This album was originally recorded in 1996 but was never officially released.
 However, a copy with a drum track by Dave Holland was available as a bootleg called Eighth Star.
-Glenn Hughes performed vocals on the album and he furthered his collaboration with Hughes with the release of his third solo album, Fused.
-Released on 12 July 2005, John Mellencamp drummer Kenny Aronoff completed the trio on the album.
+Glenn Hughes performed vocals on the album.

+Hughes again worked with Iommi on the guitarist's 2005 Fused recorded as a trio with drummer Kenny Aronoff.

-In 2009, Iommi signed with Mike Fleiss's movie production company Next Films to score a series of horror films entitled Black Sabbath.
+In 2009, Iommi signed with Mike Fleiss's movie production company Next Films to score a series of horror films titled Black Sabbath.

 Starting in 1989, Iommi was involved in the Rock Aid Armenia project.
-In October 2009 Iommi and his colleague Ian Gillan were awarded the Orders of Honor – Armenia's highest order, which were delivered to them by the Prime Minister of Armenia for their help after the Spitak earthquake.
+In October 2009 Iommi and his colleague Ian Gillan were awarded the Orders of Honour – Armenia's highest order, which were delivered to them by the Prime Minister of Armenia for their help after the Spitak earthquake.
 They formed the supergroup WhoCares and recorded a single called "Out of my Mind", which was released 6 May 2011 for the benefit of the music school to be built in Gyumri, Armenia.
 In January 2012, when Iommi was announced to have stage three lymphoma, the Armenian Prime Minister sent a letter of support: "We know your spirit is strong as ever, and we do believe the genius of your inspiration that guides you through the work on the new Black Sabbath album will transform into a boost of strength and energy that you need now, when things look tough".
-Iommi wrote the song "Lonely Planet" which was sung by Dorians for Armenia in the 2013 Eurovision Song Contest.
+Iommi wrote the song "Lonely Planet", which was sung by Dorians for Armenia in the 2013 Eurovision Song Contest.